Abstract-AA/Spotifree-CLI/README.md

 ## Future plans

-I intend to add a more polished interface for download management, and a visual progress bar as the song plays is being considered.
-In addition, a song suggestion function and multiple possible results beeing displayed after a fuzzy search is also in the works.
+- Add a visual progress bar as the song plays

+- Add audio bars

+- Add the option of playing local audio files, together with a file manager like menu to select the songs

+- Song search results display, that lets the user browse multiple possible tracks and select only the exact one they are looking for.

 ## Legal Disclaimer & Ethical Use